piemmm/KISSet/README.md

 # KISSet

-A terminal program for connecting to TNCs that only support kiss (NinoTNC, TH-D74, etc)
+A terminal program for connecting to a TNC or modem that only support the KISS protocol (NinoTNC, TH-D74, etc)

-This code is in development and is not usable yet.

 ![Picture of running node](./doc/screen2.png)